 You can browse the GCSEPod library and create your own playlists, just as you would if you were listening to music.
 There are many activities to complete on GCSEPod as well as watching Pods.
 These will help your progress and knowledge and help you build skills in preparation for GCSE exams.
 GCSEPod has the ability to identify knowledge gaps and automatically send playlists to fill them.
 You will receive personalised “Boost playlists” of Pods, relevant to your identified areas of weakness.

 How do I log in?

 GCSEPod can be used online, on a laptop, tablet or computer.
-Alternatively, you can download the Pods to a mobile device.
+Alternatively, download the Pods to a mobile device.
 With this option, you can watch Pods at any time, in any place, with or without the internet.
-To do this you will need to download the free GCSEPod app from the App Store (Apple and Android are supported).
+To do this students will need to download the free GCSEPod app from the App Store (Apple and Android are supported).

-This week you have received your login and account activation instructions via your Tutor.
-Click on the image below for your guide to logging in and a full introduction to GCSEPod.
+Students will receive their login and account activation instructions via their Tutor.
+Click on the image below for the school guide to logging in and a full introduction to GCSEPod.